 Johnny is a successful banker who lives happily in a San Francisco townhouse with his fiancée, Lisa.
 One day, inexplicably, she gets bored with him and decides to seduce his best friend, Mark.
 From there, nothing will be the same again.

 Set over one summer, the film follows precocious six-year-old Moonee as she courts mischief and adventure with her ragtag playmates and bonds with her rebellious but caring mother, all while living in the shadows of Walt Disney World.

 In May 1940, the fate of Western Europe hangs on British Prime Minister Winston Churchill, who must decide whether to negotiate with Adolf Hitler, or fight on knowing that it could mean a humiliating defeat for Britain and its empire.

 Aspiring actor Greg Sestero befriends the eccentric Tommy Wiseau.
 The two travel to L.A, and when Hollywood rejects them, Tommy decides to write, direct, produce and star in their own movie.
 That movie is The Room, which has attained cult status as the "Citizen Kane" of bad movies.Written by

-Written by Rob Davis (as Robert Davis) & Cathy Dennis
+Written by Rob Base (as Robert Ginyard Jr.) & James Brown

 Was this review helpful to you?